 CEO Rick Roehl joins Roman and Michael on the official Roehl Transport Keeping It Roehl Podcast.
 They discuss some Roehl Transport history and where we are going in the future.

-Join Jason and Travis - from Roehl Transport - as they explore areas (physical and mental) in and around Roehl (trucking).
+Join Jason and Travis as they explore the areas in and around Roehl Transport and the trucking industry.

 (happy music)